datatrail-jhu/01_chromebookintro/manuscript/01_chromebrowser.md

 # Chrome Browser

-A Chromebook is designed to primarily be an internet browser.
+A Chromebook is designed to primarily be an Internet browser.
 In other words, it mostly will only allow you to open up websites and navigate between them.
 Chromebooks use Chrome OS - this is like Windows on a Microsoft computer, Android on your phone, or OS X on your Apple computer.
 It is the main software that runs your computer.

-But unlike "normal" computers Chrome OS basically only allows you to use an internet browser.
-Chromebooks use [Google Chrome](https://www.google.com/chrome/), Google's internet browser.
+But unlike "normal" computers Chrome OS basically only allows you to use an Internet browser.
+Chromebooks use [Google Chrome](https://www.google.com/chrome/), Google's Internet browser.
 When you are using a Chromebook, almost all of the time you will be interacting with the world through Chrome.
 When you have opened up your Chromebook you will see something like this.

 ![Chromebook opening screen](images/01_chromebrowser/01_chromebookintro_chromebrowser-1.png)